 I wanted to create this WPengine review in order to give you my own personal experience with them over the past 3 years.
 There are a lot of very detailed reviews of WPengine out there already, but I noticed the best reviews are several years old.
-So, as of October of 2017, here is my own personal WPengine review.
+So here is my own personal WPengine review.

 My Technical Expertise With Web Hosting

 Before I get into this WPengine review, I want to set the record straight.
 This review is not for those looking for technical details or technical reasons why WPengine is the best web host for WordPress.

 I don’t ever claim to understand the “backend” stuff or how web servers even really work.
 I’m just a marketer and a blogger, and quite frankly, I don’t want to spend my time worrying about computer code and web servers.
 So, if you’re a non-techie like I am and just want to focus on making sure your websites and blogs are in safe hands, this is probably the WPengine review for you.

 As you’ll see later in this review, one of the reasons I actually like WPengine is they seem to be made for those of us who don’t want to have to deal with the technical side of things.
 While WPengine does certainly cost more than most web hosts, they also have a very good “hand holding” approach.

 Why I Switched To WPengine Hosting In The First Place